The Expansion Problem for Infinite Trees: Evaluations

-\upqed \end{Exam} \begin{Lem} Let $t'$~be a $\sigma$-rewiring of~$t$ and let $\rho$~be a path in~$t'$ from the root to some vertex~$v$. \begin{enuma} \item $\rho$~contains the vertex~$p_\sigma(v)$. \item There is no pair of vertices $x \preceq y$ such that $x$~is after~$y$ along the path~$\rho$. \end{enuma} \end{Lem} \begin{proof} In the following we will always use the notation $\preceq$~and~$p_\sigma(v)$ with respect to the tree~$t$.
-We will prove both statements by a simultaneous induction on the length of~$\rho$.
+Then $u \preceq v$. \item There is no pair of vertices $x \preceq y$ such that $x$~is after~$y$ along the path~$\rho$. \end{enuma} \end{Lem} \begin{proof} In the following we will always use the notation $\preceq$~and~$p_\sigma(v)$ with respect to the tree~$t$.
+We use the notation $u \to v$ to indicate that, in~$t'$, there is an edge from~$u$ to~$v$.

-We start with~(b).
-If $x \neq v$, then the claim follows immediately from the inductive hypothesis.
-Hence, we may assume that $x = v$.
-For a contradiction, suppose that $\rho$~contains some vertex~$y$ with $x \preceq y$ such that $y$~is not the last vertex of~$\rho$.
-We choose~$y$ $\preceq$-minimal.
-By inductive hypothesis, the vertex~$p_\sigma(y)$ also belongs to~$\rho$.
-But $p_\sigma(y) \prec y$.
-A~contradiction to our choice of~$y$.